mliyanagamage/Sprintify/README.md

 ## Usage

 In order to use your script you must have the proper API keys.
-The script will read your api keys from the environment, the following variables must be present for the script to run.
+The script will read your API keys from the environment, the following variables must be present for the script to run.

 - `DEV_KEY` - represents the developers public key
 - `MEMEBER_KEY` - represents the members key